SCLOUD-PTE-LTD/docs/private-cloud/user-guide/vm.md

  Reinstalling the system automatically erases the system disk snapshots created by the virtual machine, and you can back up the system disk data of the virtual machine by making an image.
 During the reinstallation process, the status of the virtual machine is automatically changed to "reloading", and after the reinstallation is successful, it is converted to "shutdown", and the virtual machine can be turned on by starting the operation, and when the virtual machine starts, the virtual machine will be run with a new image.

-Note: After the system is reinstalled, the operating system and data content of the virtual machine are erased, and the mounted EVS disk and snapshots are not affected.
+> After the system is reinstalled, the operating system and data content of the virtual machine are erased, and the mounted EVS disk and snapshots are not affected.

 ## Reset Password
 Reset password refers to changing the login password of the virtual machine operating system online, which is suitable for scenarios where you forget the login password or want to quickly change the password through the console.